-In estimating the expected credit losses, the Bank took into account four scenarios (the base scenario, the upside scenario, the downside scenario and the severe downside scenario (added to address the covid-19 impacts)), each with different probabilities of default, credit exposure at default, and loss given default.
+In estimating the expected credit losses, the Bank took into account three scenarios (the base scenario, the upside scenario and the downside scenario), each with different probabilities of default, credit exposure at default, and loss given default.
+An additional severe downside scenario was used in the prior year to address the impact of Covid-19.